yzjnxsantiago/8051-Alarm-Clock/README.md

-# ELEC291-lab2
-Alarm Clock on 8051 Microprocessor
+Alarm clock on 8051 Microprocessor programmed in assembly